 2. When they apply…

-IMPORTANT NOTE: Encourage your student to make sure that their passport is valid 6 months beyond their return date.
+Important note: Encourage your student to make sure that their passport is valid six months beyond their return date.

 3. When they are traveling to their host country…

 As your student prepares to depart, ensure that you have a copy of their itinerary.
 Airline websites often offer tools to track the flights.
 Upon arrival, students may not be able to call or email home immediately as they may be greeted by the program representatives, on their way to their accommodations, or may not have access to internet or a phone.
-With a variety of communication options becoming available, most students are able to stay in close contact throughout the program (although certain locations may make this more challenging).
+Most students are able to stay in close contact throughout the program, however, certain locations may make this more challenging.
 We encourage you and your student to research the most affordable and reliable ways stay in contact with each other and create a plan as to when and how often they will communicate with you.

-Due to FERPA regulations, IAGE will not be able to provide parents with flight information.
+Important note: Due to FERPA regulations, we will not be able to provide parents with flight information.

 4. When they are abroad…